 Does the veining really line up?

 With a skilled fabricator, yes.
-The corner is mitered and the pattern matched so it flows continuously down the side.
+The corner is mitered and the pattern matched so it flows continuously down the side, looking like one piece of stone.

 What stone is best for a waterfall island?